gostjoke/Deep-Learning-Full/README.md

 # Deep-Learning-Full
 # 02/03/2024
-This is a Pytorch Teaching, Hope you like it!
+This is a Pytorch practicing, Hope you like it!
+Thanks to https://zh.d2l.ai/